cyborg001/flask_udacity_final_project/README.md

 In this project we build a complete CI/CD and deploy a Machine Learning.

 - First go to Azure and open Azure Cloud Shell.
-- You need to create a Resource Group or use existent, create a Azure Storage and a Fileshare
+- You need to create a Resource Group or use existing, create a Azure Storage and a Fileshare
 - Create a Python Environment: python -m venv ~/.myenv then activate the environemt: source ~/.myenv/bin/activate
 - Create and ssh keys with: ssh-keygen -t rsa, youll be asked to select the path where it will be created.